Seneca-SRT111-Fall2026/SRT111-Lab1/SRT111-Lab1-Fall2026.md

 This lab is intended to assess your individual understanding of Python programming.
 You may use AI tools (e.g., ChatGPT, Copilot, Gemini) to help explain concepts or error messages.
 However, you **must not copy and paste lab questions or obtain complete solutions from AI tools**.

 All submitted code must be your own work.
-You must be able to explain your solution to the professor or TA if requested.
+You must be able to explain your solution to the professor if requested.

 Submitting AI-generated, copied, or shared solutions may result in a grade of zero and may be handled according to the College's Academic Integrity Policy.